-This table defines strategies that citus\rebalance\start can use to determine where to move shards.
+This table defines strategies that citus_rebalance_start can use to determine where to move shards.

 Name Туре Description

 name name

 Unique name for the strategy

 default_strategy boolean

 Whether citus_rebalance_start

 should choose this strategy by

 default.
-Use ci -
+Use ci-

+tus_set_default_rebalance_strategy

-tus_set_default_rebalance_strategy to update
+to update this column

-this column
+uns column

 shard_cost_function regproc

 Identifier for a cost function, which

 must take a shardid as bigint,

 and return its notion of a cost, as

 type real

 node_capacity_function regproc

 Identifier for a capacity function,

-which must take a nodeid as int, and return its notion of node
+which must take a nodeid as int,

+and return its notion of node

 capacity as type real

 shard_allowed_on_node_function regproc

 Identifier for a function that given

 shardid bigint, and nodeidarg int,

-returns boolean for whether the shard is allowed to be stored on the
+returns boolean for whether the

+shard is allowed to be stored on the node

-node
+noue

 default_threshold float4

 Threshold for deeming a node too

 full or too empty, which determines

 when the citus_rebalance_start

 should try to move shards

 minimum_threshold float4

 A safeguard to prevent the

-threshold argument of citus_rebalance_start() from being
+threshold argument of

-set too low
+citus_rebalance_start() from being set too low

 improvement_threshold float4

-Determines when moving a shard is worth it during a rebalance.
+Determines when moving a shard is

+worth it during a rebalance.
-The rebalancer will move a shard

-when the ratio of the improvement with
+The rebalancer will move a shard when the ratio of the improvement

-5.2.
-Citus Tables and Views the shard move to the improvementies
+with

+80 the shard mGhaptere 15. prGituseAP

 without crosses the threshold.
+This

-This is most useful with the
+is most useful with the

 by_disk_size strategy.